 [AU/FJ/NZ ALT para 1: The Parties hereby establish a Committee on Good Regulatory Practices (the Committee), composed of government representatives from each Party [JP oppose: with expertise on good regulatory practice, including any central regulatory coordination bodies].]

-2. Through the GRP Committee, the Parties shall [FJ/US: enhance their communication and collaboration in matters relating to this Chapter.]
-[NZ/AU: consider issues associated with the implementation and operation of this Chapter.
-The Committee shall also consider identifying future priorities, including potential sectoral initiatives and cooperative activities, involving issues covered by this Chapter and issues related to this Chapter covered by other Chapters of this Agreement.]
+2. Through the GRP Committee, the Parties shall [AU/FJ/NZ/US: enhance their communication and collaboration in matters relating to this Chapter.]
+[NZ/AU: The Committee shall also consider identifying future priorities, including potential sectoral initiatives and cooperative activities, involving issues covered by this Chapter and issues related to this Chapter covered by other Chapters of this Agreement.]

 3. The GRP [AU/US: Committee’s functions [AU: may] include [JP: Committee may undertake the following]: